weyert/OpenSLO/README.md

 ##### Notes (SLO)

+- **userLabels** optional, used to annotate the service-level objective, e.g. extra Prometheus labels
 - **indicator** optional, represents the Service Level Indicator (SLI).
   Currently this only supports one Metric, `thresholdMetric`, with `ratioMetric` supported in the [objectives](#objectives) stanza.